tamas6/fdp-website/index.md

     the architecture <a href="https://github.com/fairDataSociety/FIPs/pull/61"><span
     style="text-decoration: underline;">is documented</span></a> with its ongoing
     improvement ideas. <br><br>II.
-Registry Specifications - the User Store (ENS) smart contract is currently deployed on FDP-Play and Görli networks.
-The dApp store implementations will start after deploying ENS smart contracts to mainnet.
+Registry Specifications - the User Store (ENS) smart contract is currently deployed on FDP-Play and Görli networks. <br><br>III.
-    The Beeson developments prepared the Blob Registry project where applications and users will be able to signal what kind of structured data they produce.
-From this, trustful Open Databases operated by trustless actors potentially can emerge.<br><br>III.
-    Authentication - The portable account feature is implemented in FDP Storage and Blossom that applications can integrate allowing to retrieve the user wallet by providing a username and a password.
-A DApp is identified in Blossom by its dAppID which is either the Swarm hash of the application or ENS name.<br><br>IV.
-Authorization
+    Authentication - The portable account feature is implemented in FDP Storage and Blossom that applications can integrate allowing to retrieve the user wallet by providing a username and a password. <br><br>IV.
+Authorization - The personal storage concept offers sharing PODs which are the sub-entities of the user for each application or used protocol. <br><br>V. Web3 services with Data Economics
-    - The personal storage concept offers sharing PODs which are the sub-entities of the user for each application or used protocol.
-Blossom provides an interface for dApps to ask for specific permission to a POD from users.
-The ecosystem will regulate how these consensual PODs will be used and according to that what other authorization must be made.<br><br>V. Web3 services with Data Economics - Publishing the generic BMT inclusion proofs on BeeSon data in smart contracts is the next step but this is not the only requirement.
-Proof of storage is necessary to ensure some  hash has associated and available data on the Swarm network which also affects how the Swap, Swear and Swindle smart contract system will be laid out for reliable web3 service networks.
-The research around this area is ongoing, tightly cooperating with the Swarm team.<br><br>VI.
+    - Publishing the generic BMT inclusion proofs on BeeSon data in smart contracts is the next step when proof of storage requirements are met.<br><br>VI.
 Interoperability with integrations - With good experience with metadata-handling in the Swarm network but open to integrating other storage system solutions.
-BeeSon also hides possibilities to integrate that with JSON-based databases such as MongoDB.
 Extensions can be proposed through the Fair Data Improvement proposals (FIPs).'
 - template: 4-column-footer
   block: footer-2
   col_2: https://github.com/fairDataSociety